Two tiger cubs probably died of covid-19, reports Pakistani zoo

 In recent months, Denmark has killed more than 15 million minks following repeated reports of the coronavirus spreading between the mammals and workers at farms, where the animals are raised for their fur.
 Last summer, scientists in Colorado gave an experimental coronavirus vaccine to about 120 black-footed ferrets — one of North America’s most endangered mammals and a close relative of the mink — out of fear of the virus spreading among the fragile species.

-“For highly contagious respiratory viruses, it’s really important to be mindful of the animal reservoir,” Corey Casper, a vaccinologist and chief executive of the Infectious Disease Research Institute in Seattle, told Colorado Public Radio news in December.
+“For highly contagious respiratory viruses, it’s really important to be mindful of the animal reservoir,” Corey Casper, a vaccinologist and chief executive of the Infectious Disease Research Institute in Seattle, told Colorado Public Radio News in December.
 “If the virus returns to the animal host and mutates, or changes, in such a way that it could be reintroduced to humans, then the humans would no longer have that immunity.
 That makes me very concerned.”

 Zoos have additionally sparked major concerns because of the distancing issues posed by keeping animals in closed quarters and in frequent contact with their handlers.
 Animals in captivity are considered at greater risk for increased health issues because they are removed from their natural environments.